 All of the organ pipes were new in 1931 except for the diapason ranks which were retained from an earlier instrument built by Radcliffe & Sagar of Leeds in 1869.

-In 1982, J. T. Jackson & Son of Leeds installed a new console with electro-pneumatic action, a new electric blower and new ranks of pipes.
-The organ underwent major refurbishment again in 2010, with work carried out by J. M. Spink of Leeds and including repairs to the bellows, drawstop mechanisms, soundboards and entire electrical system as well as refurbishment of bellows, wind regulator, drawstop motors and manual under-actions.
+In 1982 J. T. Jackson & Son of Leeds installed a new console with electro-pneumatic action, a new electric blower and new ranks of pipes.
+The organ underwent a major rebuild in 2010 with work carried out by J. M. Spink of Leeds and this included repairs to the bellows, wind regulator, drawstop mechanisms, soundboards and the electrical systems as well as the refurbishment of the drawstop motors and the manual under-actions.

-If you’re interested in hearing recordings of our organ, you can buy our published recordings.
+If you’re interested in hearing recordings of the pipe organ, you can buy our published recordings.

-You can read more about our organ, including some more technical details, on the National Pipe Organ Register.
+You can read more about the organ, including some more technical details, on the National Pipe Organ Register.